KKarol01/EngineOpenGL/README.md

 The result looks like this:
 ![pbr_bloom_render](images/bust.png)

-Branch **fire** contains scene to test simple fire generated with noise.
+Branch **fire** contains scene to test simple volumetric fire generated with noise.
 The result looks like this:\
 ![fire_render](images/fire.png)